mnater/Hyphenopoly/docs/Hyphenators.md

 While the main functionality of Hyphenopoly is to just hyphenate your HTML with no further ado, it is sometimes usefull to have a function at hand that hyphenates text.

 Possible usecases are:
 *   dynamically loaded text
 *   hyphenating text provided by the user (e.g. in a preview window of a blogging software)
 *   …

-Up to version 2.4.0 the only way to hyphenate text after the page has loaded was to [dispatch a `contentLoaded`-Event](./Events.md#contentloaded-event) in order to restart the hyphenation process.
-This works but is a bit like using a sledgehammer to crack a nut, since the whole page is reprocessed.

-_Since Version 2.5.0 Hyphenopoly.js exposes `hyphenators` – language specific functions that hyphenates a string or a DOM-Object._
+For this use cases Hyphenopoly.js exposes `hyphenators` – language specific functions that hyphenates a string or a DOM-Object.

 ## Create and access `Hyphenopoly.hyphenators`
 `hyphenators` are language specific functions that hyphenate their input.